sled-rs/sled-rs.github.io/README.md

 let tree = Db::open(path)?;

-// set and get
 tree.insert(k, v1);
 assert_eq!(tree.get(&k), Ok(Some(v1)));

-// compare and swap
 tree.compare_and_swap(k, Some(v1), Some(v2));

-// scan forward
 for kv in tree.range(k..) {}

-// deletion
 tree.remove(&k);

 // block until all operations are on-disk